 For anyone struggling with an addiction, it can be tempting to try home remedies for drug detox.
-After all, they may be advertised as effective and inexpensive, but there are a number of drawbacks to these so-called remedies.
-You need to understand why it’s always better to trust medical experts during recovery and skip the home remedies for drug detox.
+However, while companies may advertise them as effective and inexpensive, there are a number of drawbacks to these so-called remedies.
+Therefore, you need to understand why it’s always better to trust medical detox experts during recovery and skip the home remedies for drug detox.

 Some Over-the-Counter Medicines Can Become Addictive Themselves

-It’s quite common on online addiction websites and forums to find cocktails of over-the-counter medications that are supposed to help during withdrawal.
+It’s easy to find online addiction websites and forums to that talk about beneficial OTC withdrawal medications.
 In some cases, these medicines, herbs and natural remedies aren’t harmful to the body.
-In fact, taking things like vitamins and healthful supplements may even be a good idea.
+In fact, taking vitamins and healthful supplements may even be a good idea.

 Many anti-diarrhea medicines, for instance, contain the active ingredient of Loperamide.
 Although Loperamide won’t necessarily impact cognitive or behavioral function, it’s actually an opiate.
 Therefore, using it regularly during an at-home detox can cause your body to become addicted, making sobriety harder, not easier, to accomplish.